idlerun/album-scan/README.md

 7. Repeat 3-6 on the next photo until all are set
 8. When all photos are ready.
 Press `enter` to save the photos to disk and load the next photo

+Auto-crop Controls:

+- `w` to increase auto-crop threshold (and retry auto-crop)
+- `s` to decrease auto-crop threshold
+- `d` to increase auto-crop blurring
+- `a` to decrease auto-crop blurring
+- `v` to cycle available view modes
+- `c` to cycle cropping channels

 Other controls:

 - `backspace` to undo the last marker or cropping rectange
 - `b` to go back to previous photo
 - `n` to go to the next photo
 - `q` or `esc` to quit

 ![](split.png)